LuiscnFigueira/Projeto-cdg-grupo10/docs/M3_modelacao_O3.md

 Jain, A. K. (2010).
 Data clustering: 50 years beyond K-means.
 Pattern Recognition Letters, 31(8), 651–666.

 James, G., Witten, D., Hastie, T., & Tibshirani, R. (2021).
-An introduction to statistical learning with applications in R (2nd ed.).
+An introduction to statistical learning (2nd ed.).
 Springer.

+Jolliffe, I. T., & Cadima, J. (2016).
+Principal component analysis: A review and recent developments.
+Philosophical Transactions of the Royal Society A, 374(2065).

+Rousseeuw, P. J. (1987).
+Silhouettes: A graphical aid to the interpretation and validation of cluster analysis.
+Journal of Computational and Applied Mathematics, 20, 53–65.

+Schubert, E., Sander, J., Ester, M., Kriegel, H.-P., & Xu, X. (2017).
+DBSCAN revisited, revisited: Why and how you should (still) use DBSCAN.
+ACM Transactions on Database Systems, 42(3), 1–21.

 Data de última atualização: 21/04/2026